dcastro/MementoContainer/README.md

 }
 catch(DBException)
 {
-   memento.Restore();   //Name is now "Draft" and ReleaseDate is null }
+   memento.Rollback();   //Name is now "Draft" and ReleaseDate is null }
 ```